PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Pursue ideas for users you want to work with.** Early in PostHog's life, we worked on a tool for sales leaders.
 We quickly grew frustrated at extroverted people who were positive on calls, but didn't follow through on promises.
 We switched to ideas for customer support or engineers, who we felt would be more reliable.

 - **Known problems are easier to validate,** but your solution must be very different.
-If you want to build a venture scale business then, in the long run, your solution must be 10x better, or 10x cheaper, than the existing solutions for significant numbers of people to use and/or pay for it.
+If you want to build a venture-scale business, your solution must be 10x better, or 10x cheaper, than the existing solutions.

 - **Be careful when validating problems no one else has worked on.** Maybe you see something others are missing, but it's more likely the problem isn't important.